top of page

 LEARNING OBJECTIVES

-Summarize evidence regarding the outcomes of approach vs. avoidance coping and the mediating role of meaning in mediating future psychiatric outcomes following tragic death;
+• Summarize evidence regarding the outcomes of Approach vs. Avoidance Coping and the role of meaning in mediating future psychiatric outcomes following suicide and overdose;

-Identify three therapeutic techniques for helping survivors rescue the relationship with the deceased from the tragic circumstances of the dying.
+• Identify two therapeutic techniques for helping survivors rescue the relationship with the deceased from the tragic circumstances of the dying.

 Note: Attendance of this Live Online Training session confers credit of 1 Practicum Module required for Certification in Grief Therapy as Meaning Reconstruction, Certification in Family-Focused Grief Therapy or Certification in Grief Therapy for Suicide Bereavement.